info340b-sp24/INFO-340-Project/README.md

 # INFO 340 Project

-This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW School.
-Efficiently explore and personalize your dining experience in Seattle with our web app.
-Uses Yelp data to filter restaurants by preferences and includes features like interactive maps and custom lists.
+This the repository for NutriGenius, an interactive web application designed to help users track and analyze their dietary habits through comprehensive nutrition information.
+Utilizing a database of over 8,000 food items, NutriGenius offers detailed insights into dietary intake, supported by features like a dynamic search engine, barcode scanning for easy data entry, and interactive quizzes to enhance nutritional knowledge.